You Can Backdoor Personalized Federated Learning: Methodology

 We assume that attackers have full access to their local training.
-They can poison a subset of local data and change the training components, e.g. training loss and training schedule.
-We further assume multiple malicious clients collaborate to launch backdoor attacks.
-These malicious clients can share local parameters and some data among themselves.
+They can poison a subset of local data and modify the training components, such as training loss and training schedule.